National Partners Council

 About Brandeis

-Dr. Parish’s research examines the health and financial wellbeing of children and adults with disabilities, as well as their caregiving families as well as family support and the impact of health policy and poverty policy on people with disabilities and their families.
+Dr. Parish’s research examines the health and financial wellbeing of children and adults with disabilities and their caregiving families as well as family support and the impact of health policy and poverty policy on people with disabilities and their families.
 She currently serves as principal investigator on a National Institute on Disability and Rehabilitation Research-funded field-initiated project on community-based intervention to promote cervical and breast cancer screening for women with developmental disabilities.
 She also currently serves as co-principal investigator on a project funded by the Health Resources Services Administration that is examining state policy effects on health care access for children with autism.
-Parish teaches classes in social welfare policy, disability policy, health policy and both quantitative and qualitative research methods.
-Dr. Parish is also a Fellow of the American Association on Intellectual & Developmental Disabilities.

 About the Center for Community Inclusion and Disability Studies